Contango Oil & Gas: New Ways To Make Money

 Source: Contango Oil & Gas December 2019, Investor Presentation

-Under Kenneth Peak, the deceased past CEO of the company, Contango had an extremely good growth record to brag about based upon the exploration results in the shallow offshore waters of the Gulf Of Mexico.
+Under Kenneth Peak, the deceased past CEO of the company, Contango had an extremely good growth record to brag about based upon the exploration results in the shallow offshore waters of the Gulf of Mexico.
 Along with Kenneth Peak, Brad Juneau was a co-founder of Contango Oil & Gas.
 This latest deal looks like a revival of an old very profitable formula.
 Juneau Exploration brought the prospects to Contango.
 Contango would drill, develop, and produce successful finds.
 That formula worked up until the death of Kenneth Peak.

 Compared to the more explored deeper waters of the Gulf of Mexico, the leasing and operating costs of the shallow shelf are generally much lower.
 A lot of the area produces natural gas.
 Previously under Kenneth Peak, Contango drilled a lot of offshore gas producing wells that were the mainstay of company production for many years.

 Gas is not worth nearly as much as the oil production further out in the Gulf of Mexico.
 But sometimes the gas wells have a relatively large amount of production that lowers the production costs significantly or (more rarely) a true oil prospect becomes available.
-In this case the target is oil.
-Hopefully this well for the first time in awhile will be a success and revive the offshore business that has long been the backbone of cash generation for this company.
+In this case, the target is oil.
+Hopefully, this well for the first time in a while will be a success and revive the offshore business that has long been the backbone of cash generation for this company.

 Also noticeably different this time around is a stated company objective to drill the well on-time and within the budget.
-The last well drilled in the Gulf Of Mexico by the company went way over budget and was a dry hole.
+The last well drilled in the Gulf of Mexico by the company went way over budget and was a dry hole.
 I covered in a previous article how the whole drilling budget was used up on one well.
 The frustration of the board of directors led to the exit of Brad Juneau as president and the later merger with Crimson Exploration.

 However, that merger with Crimson was not successful.
 Much of the acquired assets have been sold for whatever cash price they are worth.
 Even the Bullseye prospect (which was that management's last great hope before the current management) has now been significantly impaired.
 The discouraging results of some Bullseye wells will most likely result in a strategy shift in the future towards the NE Bullseye leases.
 The impairment of the value of the Bullseye leases is probably the final signature failure of the previous management.